Documentation: Best Practices

 Document Anything New or Changed

-When we set up anything that can be defined as “new” or “changed”, it must be documented.
-For example:
+When we set up or learn about anything new or changed, it must be documented.

 updated to link to the new device.